austin-hendricks/school-projects/ListServer/README.md

 ---
 ## Log
 Each time the server program begins listening, a log file is created within the same directory.

-View the log to see server log entries for session.
+View a log file to see server log entries for that session.

 ---
 ## Server Commands